-Jurisdiction
+Jurisdiction:

-BRTC's Title IX policy protects students, employees, and visitors during all academic, educational, extracurricular, and other programs of the school, whether these programs take place in school facilities, in college transportation, or at a class or training program sponsored by the school at another location.
+Title IX protects the community college from sexual harassment in a school's education program and activities.
+This means that Title IX protects the college community in connection with all academic, educational, extracurricular, athletic, and other programs of the school, whether these programs take place in a school's facilities, in college transportation, at a class or training program sponsored by the school at another location, or elsewhere.

-Definition of Terms
+Definition of Terms: